Introduction

 Few French-speaking volunteers

-In Canada, relations between French- and English-speaking citizens were tense for several reasons including the following:
+In Canada, relations between French- and English-speaking citizens were tense for several reasons, including the following:

-• In 1913, Ontario banned French as a language of instruction in its schools, enraging French Canadians.
+• In 1913, Ontario had banned French as a language of instruction in its schools, enraging French Canadians.

 • Many Quebecers were not motivated to join because they felt little attachment to Britain and didn’t feel it was really “their war.”